 and spreads it like a tent to dwell in.

-The Hebrew word is a dual and never singular, so whether to translate as singular or plural is a matter of choice.
-The physical heaven is the representation of God’s spiritual habitation, the ‘greater and more perfect tent’ (Heb 8:2, 9:11).
-In the beginning the solar system was illumined by an ultraluminous quasar.
-Later the quasar shot out relativistic jets of matter that condensed into stars, forming the spiral arms of the Galaxy, and the remnant collapsed into a supermassive black hole.
-In the beginning the earth had no need of the sun to give it light, though the sun still shone.
-The glory of God in the face of Jesus Christ will be like that primordial light, before the sun was formed (II Cor 4:6).
+The physical heaven was a representation of the ‘greater and more perfect tent’ which was God’s spiritual habitation (Heb 8:2, 9:11).
+In the beginning the solar system was illumined by an ultraluminous quasar (Gen 1:3).
+All galaxies began as ultraluminous super-energetic globes of fire.
+Later the quasar nearest us shot out jets that condensed into stars, forming the spiral arms of our present galaxy, while the remnant collapsed to leave a supermassive black hole.
+The primeval earth had no need of the sun to give it light, though the sun – less powerful then – still shone.
+The quasar represented the glory of God.
+In the new world the sun represented that glory, running his course ‘like a bridegroom going out from his chamber’.
+In the age to come, as we have glimpsed already in our hearts, the face of Jesus Christ will be that light.

 First the physical, then the spiritual (I Cor 15:46).
 In the beginning God planted a garden, in the midst of which was a tree of life, and a river flowed there.
-Like the tree of the knowledge of good and evil, it was an ordinary tree, but God would have caused the man to live forever had he eaten from it.
-Instead he ate from the forbidden tree, forfeiting eternal life, and God expelled him.
-New Jerusalem redeems what was lost.
-There is again a tree, and a river.
-The way to the tree is no longer barred.
+Like the tree of the knowledge of good and evil, it was an ordinary tree; its life-giving property inhered in his word.
+But man ate what was forbidden, forfeiting eternal life, and God expelled him.
+In the new Jerusalem there is again a tree, and a river.
+The way to them is no longer barred.

 and on his law he meditates day and night.